weboptions — Create HTTP options structs for webread and webwrite with MATLAB-compatible defaults.

 Open-source implementation

 Unlike proprietary runtimes, every RunMat function is open-source.
-Read exactly how weboptions works, line by line, in Rust.
+Read exactly how weboptions is executed, line by line, in Rust.

 About RunMat